deadundead/splitwise_importer/README.md

 # splitwise_importer
-A simple console-based TUI software written in `Python` to upload your bank account log to Splitwise.
+A simple TUI utility to upload your bank account log to Splitwise, written in `Python` (tested with 3.7.1)

 Splitwise_importer works with CSV files exported from your bank App or website.
 Currently you must also specify a Splitwise group.
 All expenses would be created in this group, and split equally between all members of the group.